 "Training and Evaluation Program" refers to the initial training program designed to provide new police officers, security officers, and law enforcement dispatchers with on-the-job experiences.
-This program is conducted following the completion of classroom training for police recruits.
+This program is conducted following the completion of the WisDOJ required Law Enforcement Academy.

-PROCEDURE:

-33.3.1 POLICE RECRUIT TRAINING PRIOR TO ASSIGNMENT
+PROCEDURE: 33.3.1 POLICE RECRUIT TRAINING PRIOR TO ASSIGNMENT

 - A. Upon hire, sworn personnel are required to attend and complete a recruit training program prior to assignment in any capacity in which they are permitted to carry a weapon or be placed in the position to make an arrest.
 Included in this category are those recruit officers with previous police experience who have not attended a basic recruit academy in the state of Wisconsin.
 Wisconsin Statute 165.85(4)(b)(1) indicates the total period during which a person may serve as a law enforcement officer on a temporary or probationary basis without completing a preparatory program of law enforcement training approved by the Law Enforcement Standards Board, which shall not exceed two (2) years.
 Wisconsin Administrative Code 3.01(1)(c) indicates that each trainee must successfully complete academy training within the original probationary period.
-Extensions and exemptions may be granted, but only in select cases. - B. Recruit officers who have a gap in their police employment of more than three years shall be required to attend and successfully complete a police training academy. - C. The Law Enforcement Standards Board of the Department of Justice Training and Standards Bureau establishes the length of training, course curriculum, and certification standards and procedures for training academies. - D. The Department recruit training program shall include: - 1.
-A curriculum based on the tasks of the most frequent assignment associated duties of officers who complete recruit training; and, - 2.
-The use of evaluation techniques designed to measure competency in the required skills, knowledge, and abilities. - 3.
-During training, learning assignments shall be given to achieve a higher level of understanding by incorporating problem-oriented policing and community oriented policing skills.
-These learning assignments include, but are not limited to: learning activity packages, neighborhood portfolio exercises and problem based learning exercises.
+Extensions and exemptions may be granted, but only in select cases. - B. Recruit officers who have a gap in their police employment of more than three years shall be required to attend and successfully complete a police training academy. - C. The Law Enforcement Standards Board of the Department of Justice Training and Standards Bureau establishes the length of training, course curriculum, and certification standards and procedures for training academies. - D. Law enforcement officers who hold or have held employment as a certified or licensed law enforcement or tribal law enforcement officer in another state, or hold or have held military veteran status in a Military Occupational Specialty as a law enforcement officer (Military Police/Security Forces/Master of Arms), full-time for a minimum of one year beyond completion of academy training, fully empowered and paid for all hours worked, who continue to hold or voluntarily left employment within less than three years, may qualify to complete a reciprocity examination administered by the Bureau of Training and Standards of the Wisconsin Department of Justice. - E. The state law enforcement training academy utilized by the department shall include the following: - 1.
+A curriculum based on the tasks of the most frequent assignment associated duties of officers who complete recruit training; and,

+- 2. The use of evaluation techniques designed to measure competency in the required skills, knowledge, and abilities; and - 3.
+An orientation handbook issued to all new recruit personnel at the time academy training begins.
+The Training Sergeant or designee shall ensure all department recruits receive such items.